 Laser PVP surgery is a minimally invasive treatment for an enlarged prostate.
 The procedure uses a laser to perform photoselective vaporization of the prostate (PVP).

 During laser PVP surgery, a tube with an imaging system (cystoscope) is inserted into the penis.
-A surgeon places a laser through the cystoscope to burn away (vaporize) excess tissue that is blocking urine flow through the prostate.
+A surgeon places a laser through the cystoscope to burn away excess tissue blocking urine flow through the prostate.

-Unlike traditional prostate surgery, laser PVP surgery avoids cutting or scraping tissue.
-As a result there's generally less blood loss — which can make laser PVP surgery a good option for men who have blood-clotting conditions or who take blood thinners.
+Unlike traditional prostate surgery, laser PVP surgery doesn't cut or scrape tissue.
+This usually results in less blood loss — which can make laser PVP surgery a good option for people who have blood-clotting conditions or who take blood thinners.

 PVP is one of several minimally invasive treatment options for an enlarged prostate, a condition known as benign prostatic hyperplasia (BPH).
-Like other minimally invasive treatments, PVP can offer faster recovery and symptom relief compared with traditional prostate surgery.
+Like other minimally invasive treatments, PVP can offer faster recovery compared with traditional prostate surgery.